 For details visit Geocaching Guide.

-You will see there are 4 types of caches: Micro, small, medium and large.
-Most caches we’ve came upon are micros, a tiny container with a log paper rolled in it.
+You will see there are 4 types of caches: Micro, small, medium, and large.
+Most caches we’ve come upon are micros, a tiny container with a log paper rolled in it.
 The app will tell you the size along with the ease of the location.

 We use geocaching in few different ways:

 1. Planned geocaching: We are going to a class or visit and I plan on looking for a cache nearby.

 2. Keep’em busy geocaching: We are somewhere for another purpose and kids start showing signs of boredom.
 I look up for caches nearby.